 1. Create Specials for Veterans & Active Military

 It’s important to stay focused on what Memorial Day is really about.
-The best way to honor our heroes is to keep veterans and active military at the center of the celebration.
+The best way to honor our heroes is to keep veterans and active military at the center of te celebration.

 There are a few ways that you can give back to the military and their families on Memorial Day weekend.
 They will appreciate a small token of appreciation for their service.
 Consider offering a free or discounted meal, a free drink or appetizer, or a dessert special with a military ID.
 If you use Upserve Online Ordering, our new promo code feature can help you market those discounts to your online customers for curbside takeout or delivery.

 2. Open Up Your Patio (If You Can)

 As the unofficial start of the summer season, Memorial Day is the perfect opportunity to open your patio.
-If you have an outdoor dining space, now is it’s time to shine.
+If you have an outdoor dining space, now is the time to shine.
 If there’s nice weather in the forecast for Memorial Day weekend, start thinking about cleaning the space and getting it set up for the end of May.
 Customers might not be able to sit down and enjoy your food in crowds like they used to, but it could be a fun social-distance waiting area for diners waiting to pick up their food.

 Consider creating a special menu for your patio to give your customers a reason to step outside and enjoy the sunshine.
 With a Tableside mobile POS, you can quickly place orders and take contactless payments in the palm of your hand.
 This provides a more efficient system for serving patio customers, without having to run inside to your terminal every time you take an order.

 3. Keep It Kid-Friendly